BlubberLounge/.github/.github/ISSUE_TEMPLATE/improvement.md

 **Summary (short desciption)**

-- Basic Task
+- Improvement
-- descripe in fex words as possible what the assignee has todo
+- descripe in few words as possible what the assignee has todo

 **Description**